Speeding fines and penalties in the UK: how much do I have to pay?

 Can I get disqualified from driving for speeding?

 Depending on the severity of the speeding offence, you may be disqualified from driving for up to 56 days.
-Also, if you build up more than 12 points on your licence you will lose it.
+Building up more than 12 points on your licence within three years also results in a “totting up” ban, lasting a minimum of six months.

 When will I get offered a speed awareness course?

-You will be offered a speed awareness course on your Fixed Penalty Notice, if the police decide to allow this.
+You will be offered a speed awareness course on your Fixed Penalty Notice for minor speeding offenses (normally in band A).
 If you go to court, you may be offered a speed awareness course if you successfully plead to mitigating circumstances.

 How do I avoid a speeding fine?

-The obvious, and most simple answer, is to stick to the speed limit.
-Aside from that, cruise control can help keep you on the right side of the law, while route guidance software can also highlight speed cameras and speed limits.
-The same goes for intelligent speed assistance, which is a modern safety feature in your car that scans speed limit signs and uses GPS data to display the speed limit on your dashboard or infotainment screen.
+The simplest and most obvious answer is to stick to the speed limit.
+Beyond that, cruise control can help you maintain a steady speed, while route guidance software can highlight speed cameras and speed limits.
+Many modern cars also come with intelligent speed assistance – a safety feature that scans road signs and uses GPS data to display the current speed limit on your dashboard or infotainment screen.

 Who gets the money from speeding fines?